Vitaeoth, the Wounded

 Exactly who these "powerful beings" were is up to intense debate, and you'll inevitably get input from a priest or champion of the divine.

 After the Forge burst into a roiling sea of chaotic energies, eons and eons passed.
 The oceans of unfettered power rolled and boiled endlessly.
 Forms would shape only to be broken down and rebuilt a thousand times.
-After countless millenniums of entropy, the energies began to separate into their base parts: burning fire, flowing water, swift lightning, immovable stone, unstoppable wind, unbreakable metal, growing wood, impenetrable darkness, blinding light, benevolent life, and gluttonous death.
+After countless millenniums of entropy, the energies began to separate into their base parts: burning fire, flowing water, swift lightning, immovable stone, unstoppable wind, unbreakable metal, growing wood, impenetrable darkness, and blinding light.
 The strange and complex energy of aether, the intelligent spark that helped build the Forge, brought about consciousness.
 This consciousness used the energies as a shell to act upon the cosmos.
 These were the first elementals, pure power and energy given thought, the building blocks of the universe given purpose.

 This peace has been tenuous, for how could water befriend a lightning strike?
-Most agree that these creatures are too diffierent to ever come together as life wished them to.
+Most agree that these creatures are too different to ever come together as life wished them to.

 The first of the elementals, those who tasted the powers of creation first and grew powerful on it, became the first gods.
 The first defined what their respective sources of power stood for, and gathered their kin to them to create empires of elemental might.
 The pantheons of the individual elements contain members who are devoted to a specific element and, more recently, individuals who represent more than one element.
 No deity has been able to represent more than two elements at a time to date, but these hybrid deities have begun to blur the lines between elemental kingdoms.